tliradiniz/xUnit/README.md

 **To change de amount of missing_count for a specific survivor**

 use POST method at localhost:3000/api/v1/alive/ to add 1 to the missing_count for a respective ID.
-A id_user is the one that is accusing and the id_target is the id being accused.
-Attention: If a survivor missing_count goes to 3 or more, it will be abducted. use the Json as it follows:
+A id_user is the one that is accusing and the id_target is the id being accused of abduction.
+Attention: If a survivor missing_count goes to 3 or more, he will be abducted. use the Json as it follows:

 {